ARTbio/startbio/docs/Run-Galaxy/index.md

     to your Galaxy server is enough to provide high-quality transparency and reproducibility.
     This is far better than just sharing public histories, since when you are not administrator, you do not have access to all computational details that are logged for Galaxy admins.
-    Moreover, if you deploy you Galaxy server in a virtual environment (VM or docker containers) you can preserve the whole environment in an archive and redeploy this environment latter on in another infrastructure.
+    Moreover, if you deploy your Galaxy server in a virtual environment (VM or docker containers) you can preserve the whole environment in an archive and redeploy this environment latter and/or in another infrastructure.

 4. **Computational Resources.**